EF Core Sidekick: Using this extension for auto code generation

 Step 3: Specify the generation settings

-Step 3: Specify settings for the services and APIs generation.
+In the Profile Settings tab, specify settings for the services and APIs generation.
 You can select an existing generation profile or click New to create a new profile.

 General configuration